ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Flag that determines whether to use CFP to run the product generation job in parallel.
 CFP is a utility that allows the user to launch a number of small jobs across nodes/CPUs in one batch command.
 This option should be used with the ``RRFS_NA_3km`` grid, and ``PPN_RUN_PRDGEN`` should be set to 22.

 ``ADDNL_OUTPUT_GRIDS``: (Default: [])
    Set additional output grids for wgrib2 remapping, if any.
 Space-separated list of strings, e.g., ( "130" "242" "clue").
-Default is no additional grids.Current options as of 23 Apr 2021:
+Default is no additional grids.
+Current options as of 23 Apr 2021:

    * "130"   (CONUS 13.5 km)
    * "200"   (Puerto Rico 16 km)